 What is an Exercise Therapy?

-A regimen or plan of physical activities designed and prescribed for specific therapeutic goals is referred to as exercise therapy.
+A regimen or plan of physical activities designed and prescribed for specific therapeutic goals is referred to as Exercise Therapy.
 Its purpose is to restore normal musculoskeletal function or to reduce pain caused by diseases or injuries.

-A Physiotherapist is the most suitable person to consult for any exercise therapy related issue or to know the best suitable exercise for any injury/dysfunction.
+A Physiotherapist is the most suitable person to consult for any exercise therapy-related issue or to know the best suitable exercise for any injury/dysfunction.

 A physiotherapist is able of evaluating the load a cardiac patient can tolerate and accordingly design an exercise protocol to gradually load the cardiac system.
-A patient can be completely rehabilitated after a heart surgery or pulmonary (lungs) surgeries.
+A patient can be completely rehabilitated after heart surgery or pulmonary (lungs) surgeries.

 For those already affected by cardiovascular disease, the expert advice provided by physical therapists can help bring a return to usual roles.
-Physiotherapists help people return to work, education, community participation and fulfilled lives.
+Physiotherapists help people return to work, education, community participation, and fulfilled lives.

-In neurological cases the physiotherapist helps assist the physiological movement in paralytic cases.
+Performing the exercises together enhances the capability through a feeling of competitiveness.
+In neurological cases, the physiotherapist helps assist the physiological movement in paralytic cases.
 The common exercises include passive movements, active-assisted movement, active and resisted movements.
 These movement exercises initially help to avoid the deconditioning of muscles and prevent joint mobility.
-Later as patient begins to perform the exercises the aim is to further load the muscles for additional strength.
-Various useful techniques like PNF, NDT, Bobath, etc can be implemented for correction of movement patterns and natural recovery of patient.
-These techniques are basically exercises designed scientifically and over period of research to facilitate movement and correct movement related disorders.
+Later as the patient begins to perform the exercises the aim is to further load the muscles for additional strength.
+Various useful techniques like PNF, NDT, Bobath, etc can be implemented for correction of movement patterns and natural recovery of the patient.
+These techniques are basically exercises designed scientifically and over a period of research to facilitate movement and correct movement-related disorders.